cloudify-cosmo/cloudify-comment-action/README.md

 # More Information

-Refer to [Cloudify CLI Documentation](https://docs.cloudify.co/latest/cli/) for additional information about `cfy` cli command line.
+Refer to [Cloudify CLI Documentation](https://docs.cloudify.co/latest/cli/) for additional information about `cfy` command line.

 Refer to [Cloudify CI/CD Integration](https://docs.cloudify.co/latest/working_with/integration/) for additional information about
 Cloudify's integration with CI/CD tools.